 In 2006, El Salvador was the first country to ratify the Central America-Dominican Republic Free Trade Agreement (CAFTA) with the United States.

-In 2006, a gay marriage proposal was legally not recognized in El Salvador, and was rejected.
+In 2006, a proposal to legally recognize gay marriage was rejected in El Salvador.

 In 2007, El Salvador's GDP's real growth rate hit 4.7%.

-In 2008, El Salvador sought international arbitration against Italy's Enel Green Power on behalf of Salvadoran state-owned electric companies for a geothermal project Enel had invested in.
+In 2008, El Salvador sought international arbitration against Italy's Enel Green Power for a geothermal project Enel had invested in.

 In 2008, the service sector was the largest component of El Salvador's GDP at 64.1%.

-On 1 June 2009, Mauricio Funes was inaugurated as president.
-One focus of the Funes government has been revealing the alleged corruption from the past government.
+In June 2009, Mauricio Funes was inaugurated as the first president from the FMLN.
+One focus of his government has been revealing the alleged corruption from the past government.

-In 2009, the U.S. Embassy warned that the Salvadoran government's policies of mandating artificially low electricity prices were damaging private sector profitability, and noted the corruption of El Salvador's judicial system.
+In 2009, the U.S. Embassy warned that the Salvadoran government's policies of mandating artificially low electricity prices were damaging private sector profitability.

 In 2010, agriculture represented 11.2% of El Salvador's GDP.